 Workload and diet to build primary muscles of the chest

 However, to build chest muscles, there is a combination of things you have to do.
 And apart from weightlifting, the other most crucial thing is diet.
 You should be aware of what you are eating and only eat food to help with muscle building.

 In this section, we will explain workloads and diet to build the chest’s primary muscles.

 Workloads to build primary muscles of chest:

 We have explained below the anatomy of the chest.
 Thus to build different muscles of the chest, you can use different workloads and exercises.
-Although the chest’s biggest muscles in the pectoralis major, these exercises can also assist secondary muscles like deltoids and triceps.
+Although the chest’s biggest muscles in the pectoralis major, these exercises can also assist secondary muscles like the deltoids and triceps.
 These includes:

 Standing incline chest press:

 This workload can help to build muscles in the upper portion of the chest.
-To do this exercise set cable pulleys to a high position and grasp its handle while standing in the middle of the cable machine.
+To do this exercise set cable pulleys to a high position and grasp their handle while standing in the middle of the cable machine.

 Extend your elbows to make a 45 degrees angle, and position handles by the side of the upper chest.
 Then slowly return to the starting point.

 Hold dumbbells in your hands and lie on the bench with your feet on the ground.
 Hold dumbbells over your chest.
 Then bend your elbows to move dumbbells downward until they reach the side of your chest.
 Then go back to the starting point.